lekhrajdinkar/02-spring/aws/03_database/02_Aurora.md

      - faster than backup > restore
      - uses `copy-on-write` - use same volume + for new changes additional storage allocated and data copied to it.

-  - > `Trick` : take snapshot and delete db. when you want to create new DB from snapshot. this will `save money`
+  - > `Trick` : take snapshot and delete db if you dont need.  later on restore from snapshot. this will `save money`

 ---
 ## Global Aurora
-- cross `region` replicas | single Database spans over multiple region.
+- cross `region` replicas in `less than a sec`. | single Database spans over multiple region.
 - 1 Primary Region (read / write)
-- Up to 5 secondary (read-only) regions, `replication` lag is less than `1 second`  **
+- Up to 5 secondary (read-only) in each region, `replication` lag is less than `1 second`  **
   - Up to 16 Read Replicas per secondary region
 - ![img_3.png](../99_img/db/img_3.png)